The WhoWeLost Project

 Originally conceived as a site to honor the memory of Covid-19 victims in Kentucky, WhoWeLostKY has now evolved and broadened its focus to be inclusive of the devastating losses in the Commonwealth due to the recent floods and tornadoes.
 The same core principles apply: No judgments, no comments, no trolls.
 WhoWeLostKY is a curated, safe space for remembrances of loss, in all its forms.

 Curated from stories and messages sent to the project, all site and social media images are authentic in origin and execution.
-Typed on a vintage Olympia, then paired with antique postcards and Victorian mourning lockets, the photographs aim to spark meditative narratives rooted in detail.
+Typed on a 1961 Olympia, then juxtaposed with vintage postcards, ephemera, fabric, and antique mourning jewelry, the photographs aim to spark meditative narratives rooted in detail.

 Both WhoWeLost.org and WhoWeLostKY.org are safe spaces for remembrance.
 Designed to represent the ideas of both absence and presence, the sites are quiet, respectful, and supportive.